 It’s time for another post about your poop health folks!
 Who are we kidding here, I know my poop posts are your favorite bedtime reading material…

 We’ve all suffered from a little constipation in our lives here and there.
-And while diarrhea is the Hitler of all poop problems, considering the complete and utter lack of control you have over it, constipation can be just as debilitating.
+And while diarrhea is the Hitler of all poop problems, constipation can be just as debilitating.
 It can make you feel like you’re carrying around a 15-pound baby that refuses to be born.
 Who can get any work done feeling that way?

 Now, if you’re eating nothing but cheese and meat all day, this post isn’t going to mean anything to you.
 You’re basically pouring thick glue down your gullet into your poor, hard-working intestines, causing them to form a union and go on a poop strike in protest.
-However, if you’re eating healthy, taking fiber supplements, and exercising, what could possibly be the reason for your reoccurring constipation woes?
-The true culprit may shock you…
+However, if you’re eating healthy, taking fiber supplements, and exercising, there could be an easy explanation for your reoccurring constipation woes.
+And the true culprit may shock you…

 Holy Crap…it’s Fiber.